jazzband/jsonmodels/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to JSON models's documentation!
+Welcome to JSON models' documentation!
 ======================================

 Contents: